vuelidate/vuelidate/packages/docs/src/examples.md

 ## $error vs $anyError

 There are two common ways of considering if an error should be displayed.
 It is important to understand which one suits your use case better.
 You can use either `$error` or `$anyError` validation property, or by extension, the low-level variants: `$dirty` or `$anyDirty`.
-Note that this documentation uses mainly `$error` variant in it's examples, but the choice is yours to make.
+Note that this documentation uses mainly `$error` variant in its examples, but the choice is yours to make.

 > Example